Notes on the Geography of Sri Lanka: Lankatilaka

 Inside, the Buddha in the dhyana mudra, signifying samadhi, or meditation.

-Above the dragon arch, the gods of the Hindu pantheon are seen adoring the Buddha.
+Above the arch of the pair of makaras, the gods of the Hindu pantheon are seen adoring the Buddha.
 Immediately above the arch, and on either side of it, for example, are Vishnu and Shiva.

 Ceiling of the shrine.